 18.)
-Emergency, Legally Required and Optional Standby Signs 700.8, 701.9 and 702.8; Signs
+Emergency, Legally Required and Optional Standby Signs 700.7, 701.7 and 702.7; Signs

 There are two types of signs required when there is an on-site emergency, legally required standby or optional standby source.
-The first sign is a requirement of "(A)" in 700.8, 701.9 and 702.8.
+The first sign is a requirement of "(A)" in 700.7, 701.7 and 702.7.
 It must be placed at the location of the service entrance equipment and identify the location and type of the onsite power source.
-Both 700.8(A) and 701.9(A) include an exception for the sign where individual unit equipment (battery packs) are the onsite power source.
+Both 700.7(A) and 701.7(A) include an exception for the sign where individual unit equipment (battery packs) are the onsite power source.
+702.7(A) addresses the exemption for the sign as positive text in the last sentence of the paragraph.

-The second sign is a requirement of "(B)" in all three sections and it applies where the grounded circuit conductor from the alternate power source is connected to a grounding electrode conductor at a location that is remote from the alternate power source.
-A common installation where a grounding electrode conductor is connected to the grounded conductor at a location that is remote is where the alternate source is installed as a "non-separately derived system" (see Article 100 definition of separately derived system).
+The second sign is a requirement of "(B)" in all three sections and it was revised for the 2011 NEC to more specifically address the hazard.
+The section applies where the removal of a grounding or bonding connection interrupts the connection of the grounding electrode conductor to the alternate power source(s) grounded conductor at the normal power source equipment a warning sign must be provided.

+The warning sign must state: "Warning: Shock Hazard Exists if Grounding Electrode Conductor or Bonding Jumper Connection in this Equipment is Removed While the Alternate Source(s) is Energized."
+A common installation where the connection of the grounding electrode conductor to the alternate source grounded conductor could be interrupted at the normal service equipment is where the alternate source is installed as a "non-separately derived system" (see Article 100 definition of separately derived system).

-In this application the grounded conductor from the alternate source is solidly connected to the normal system grounded conductor (not switched by the transfer switch) and the grounding connection (point of connection to the grounding electrode conductor) is typically being made to the normal supply grounded conductor at the service equipment or other normal supply equipment location.
+In this application the grounded conductor from the alternate source is solidly connected to the normal system grounded conductor (not switched by the transfer switch) and the grounding connection (point of connection to the grounding electrode conductor) is typically being made at the service equipment or other normal power source equipment location.